Financial Services Guide

 Who is Australia Ratings?

-Australia Ratings Pty Ltd (ABN 90 141 393 375) is a newly established credit rating agency in Australia.
+Australia Ratings Pty Ltd (ABN 90 141 393 375) is a credit rating agency in Australia.
 It provides credit rating services to large corporate groups, financial institutions, fund managers, responsible entities, product issuers, government authorities and professional clients.
 It also provides services to individual investors, self managed superannuation funds, financial planners and others who require its services to evaluate credit risks for various financial products and entities (Services).

 Australia Ratings’ Australian Financial Services (AFS) licence number is 346138.
 Australia Ratings acts for itself when providing the services under the AFS licence.